How the UAE set the global trade agenda in 2023

 The World Trade Organisation's headquarters in Geneva.
 The WTO's 13th Ministerial Conference will be held in Abu Dhabi in February 2024.
 AFP

-In another year marked by noteworthy achievements for the UAE, a case can be made that the nation’s most significant success story in 2023 was trade.
-In the past 12 months, trade has emerged as a record-setting driver of growth, a pillar of economic policy, a lynchpin of foreign relations, and, at the recently concluded Cop28, a new frontier in the battle against climate change.
-Trade is now a central component of the UAE’s domestic success, and, as we prepare to host the World Trade Organisation’s 13th Ministerial Conference in February, it signifies growing international influence.
+Trade emerged as the most significant success story for the UAE in 2023.
+Throughout the past 12 months, this sector served as a record-setting driver of growth and a central pillar of economic policy.
+Specifically, trade acted as a lynchpin of foreign relations and a new frontier in the battle against climate change during Cop28.
+Furthermore, as the nation prepares to host the World Trade Organisation’s 13th Ministerial Conference in February, these achievements signify growing international influence.

 Courtesy: thenationalnews.com